sammigachuhi/my_django/docs/09-creating-models.md

 ## Migrate the model

-Now that you have created your model and update it, it is now time to migrate the model in Django.
+Now that you have created your model and updated it, it is time to migrate the model in Django.
 Why are we doing this?
 Initially, our `australia/models.py` file was empty apart from the first line of `from django.db import models` which imports the `models` package.
-Since we have created and update a new model, we have to generate migration files that capture the changes in a human-readable format.
-Furthermore, we will specify in which app to generate the migration files for; the `australia` app.
+Since we have created and updated a new model, we have to generate migration files that capture the changes in a human-readable format.
+Furthermore, we will specify in which app to generate the migration files for, that is the `australia` app.

 ```
 python3 manage.py makemigrations australia

 ```

-If you run the `makemigrations` command without the `australia` flag, it will run migrations for the entire project, which is *not* what we want.
+If you run the `makemigrations` command without the `australia` flag, it will run migrations for the entire project, which is *ideally* not what we want.

 Running this command creates a database called `db.sqlite3` within our project folder.